 It’s important to remember that there is no cure for primary (genetic) DCM and it is a progressive disease.
 This means that even with treatment, the condition may continue to worsen over time.

-Secondary DCM, however, is treatable and may even be reversible if the underlying cause can be identified and corrected.
+Secondary DCM, however, is often treatable and may even be reversible if the underlying cause can be identified and corrected.

 For example, if your dog has secondary DCM caused by an infection, successfully treating the infection and the underlying cause of it will often improve heart function.